After getting my septum pierced, I wanted to share my story and advice with other people who are thinking about getting one.

 My Septum Piercing Experience

-For my birthday in May of this past year, my aunts offered to pay for me to get my septum pierced as a birthday present, since they knew I wanted it done.
-One of my aunts had had her ear pierced once or twice at Adrenaline Tattoos in Toronto, on Queen Street West (this is a very reputable place, and rather pricey), so she suggested I get it done there.
+For my birthday in May, my aunts offered to pay for me to get my septum pierced as a birthday present since they knew I wanted it done.
+One of my aunts had had her ear pierced once or twice at Adrenaline Tattoos in Toronto (a very reputable place, and rather pricey), so she suggested I get it done there.

-We proceeded to Adrenaline on the day, where an employee confirmed with me that I wanted it done, and had me provide photo I.D. proving I was at least 18 years of age.
-I signed a release form, and then we then picked out the colour, size, and style of jewellery I wanted to be pierced with (I chose a standard, surgical steel septum ring with two balls in the front, so that I could flip it up my nose if I wanted to hide it).
-I then sat in a booth in the waiting area and waited for my turn.
+We proceeded to Adrenaline on the day, where an employee confirmed with me that I wanted it done and had me provide photo I.D. proving I was at least 18 years of age.
+I signed a release form, and then we then picked out the colour, size, and style of jewelry I wanted to be pierced with.
+I chose a standard, surgical steel septum ring with two balls in the front, so that I could flip it up my nose if I wanted to hide it.
+I then sat in a booth in the waiting area and awaited my turn.

-I'm not going to lie - I was pretty terrified of what the experience was going to be like.
-I had never gotten a piercing before (besides my ear lobes, but my parents had that done when I was a baby, so I don't remember it), and I was scared it was going to hurt.
-A lot.
+I'm not going to lie: I was pretty terrified about what the experience was going to be like.
+I had never gotten a piercing before (besides my ear lobes, but my parents had that done when I was a baby, so I don't remember it), and I was scared it was going to hurt—a lot.

-Family members who'd had the side of their nosed pierced before said that the experience was extremely painful, that they started tearing involuntarily, that it was the most painful piercing they'd ever had, etc. I expected my septum to hurt as much as that piercing, so I braced myself for the worst.
+Family members who'd had nostril piercings said that the experience was extremely painful, that they started tearing involuntarily, that it was the most painful piercing they'd ever had, etc. I expected my septum to hurt as much as that piercing, so I braced myself for the worst.

 However, I was totally wrong.

+She had just about every facial piercing imaginable, and they all looked healthy and well-placed, so I immediately felt comfortable with her and sensed that she knew what she was doing.
 She had a very pleasant demeanour and made small-talk as she put on gloves, sanitized the equipment, and opened the package of a fresh needle.
-She told me about what her experience having her septum done had been like, and reassured me that it was a very easy piercing to care for.
-She had just about every facial piercing imaginable and they all looked healthy and well-placed, so I immediately felt comfortable with her and sensed that she knew what she was doing.
+She told me about her own experience having her septum done and reassured me that it was a very easy piercing to care for.

-NOTE: The reason that this piercing hurt as little as it did was that it was done properly, by an experienced professional.
-If the needle is not passed through the "sweet spot," but too far down, or worse, through the cartilage, this piercing can hurt a lot.
+Note: One reason why this piercing hurt as little as it did was that it was done properly, by an experienced professional.
+If the needle is not passed through the "sweet spot," but pushed too far down (or worse—through the cartilage), this piercing can hurt a lot.

 The Healing Process

-Soaking the tip of your nose in salt water for 5-10 minutes (I typically chose 7 or 8 minutes) isn't exactly the most convenient or comfortable experience, but it's necessary to do it once a day, every day, for at least the first couple of months, and then every other day for a month or two after that, or until the piercing is completely healed.
+Soaking the tip of your nose isn't exactly the most convenient or comfortable experience, but it's necessary to do it once a day, every day, for at least the first couple of months, and then every other day for a month or two after that, or until the piercing is completely healed.

 Some people heal slower than others (including me), so be patient, keep up with your salt soaks, and eventually your piercing will heal right up, even if it takes longer than the suggested 6-8 weeks.

-Part of this was due to the fact that I kept moving it around, fiddling with it, and scraping the crusties off of it constantly, which I didn't realize was not only unnecessary, but actually irritated the piercing and slowed down the healing process.
-In retrospect, if I had left the piercing alone I'm sure it would have healed faster.
+Just leave it alone.
+Part of my slow healing time was due to the fact that I kept moving the jewelry around, fiddling with it, and constantly scraping the crusties off, which was not only unnecessary but actually irritated the piercing and slowed down the healing process.
+In retrospect, if I had left the piercing alone, I'm sure it would have healed faster.

 Verdict: 10/10, Would Recommend

 This was a quick and relatively painless piercing.
-The healing time was a bit slow, but that's because I fiddled with the jewellery and am slow to heal generally.
+The healing time was a bit slow, but that's because I fiddled with the jewelry and am slow to heal generally.